Skip to main content

 The core issue with BMI is its fundamental blindness to body composition.
 Your body is composed of different types of tissues, primarily fat mass and lean body mass, which includes muscle, bone, and water.
 A kilogram of muscle and a kilogram of fat weigh the same on a scale, yet they have vastly different impacts on your metabolic function and overall health.

 BMI, by its very design, is incapable of distinguishing between these two.
 This leads to paradoxical and often misleading classifications.
-An athlete with significant could be categorized as ‘overweight’ or even ‘obese’, while a sedentary individual with low muscle mass and a high percentage of body fat could fall into the ‘normal’ range.
+An athlete with significant muscle mass could be categorized as ‘overweight’ or even ‘obese’, while a sedentary individual with low muscle mass and a high percentage of body fat could fall into the ‘normal’ range.

 This latter scenario, often termed normal weight obesity, represents a significant hidden risk, as these individuals may harbor the metabolic dysfunctions typically associated with obesity without the external indicator of a high BMI.
 The metric, therefore, fails to identify risk in a population that might need intervention the most.